Ventra123/course-dbt/greenery/README.md

 ```

 ## Part 2.
 Create a macro to simplify part of a model
+I created a macro called agg_by_event_type to aggregate page views, add to carts and checkouts in the `int_user_sessions` model.
+Though the use of macros in this particular use case seems trivial, I can see how macros enable reusability of code through your project

 ## Part 3.
 Add a post hook to your project to apply grants to the role “reporting"
 Done